 It does take some effort to earn and maintain good credit scores.
 But, according to the credit bureau Experian, many Americans are actually quite good at doing so.

-The credit bureau reports that 69% of consumers in the United States had a good credit score in 2020.
+The credit bureau reports that 69% of consumers in the United States have a good credit score.
 The number of consumers with good credit has been on the rise as well.
-In 2019, only 66% of Americans were in the good credit score camp.
+Last year, only 66% of Americans were in the good credit score camp.

 The definition of good credit can vary from one lender to the next.
 In general, a FICO score of 670 or higher is considered to be a good (or better) credit score range.
 Keep in mind, however, that what a lender considers to be good isn’t the same as where you rank nationally.

-The average FICO credit score in 2020 was 711, which is an all-time high.
+The average FICO credit score is 711, which is an all-time high.

 Good credit comes with many benefits.
 A good credit score may give you a better chance of qualifying when you apply for loans, credit cards, and more.
 Plus, you can often leverage a good credit score to secure lower interest rates, better borrowing terms, and more affordable insurance premiums.